supermomo668/FDAi/docs/README.md

       - In `search_type/constants.py` you may modify which user is used for entry retrievers.
 It could be the user-self or a fixed index user

 * Fixing a common entry user
+  - Added a fix entryuser for different search type in [`settings.py`](../src/khoj/settings.py)

-  - The entrypoint: [`TextSearch`](../src/khoj/search_type/), which contains the following searches where you can configure specific behaviors:
+  1. The entrypoint: [`TextSearch`](../src/khoj/search_type/), which contains the following searches where you can configure specific behaviors:
     ```
     search_type_to_embeddings_type = {
       SearchType.Org.value: DbEntry.EntryType.ORG,